Corporate Governance Policy

 The Board of Directors has established a system to appropriately respond to cases in the event Audit and Supervisory Committee Members and/or the Financial Auditor discover a misconduct and request the Company to take appropriate actions, or in case where they identify a deficiency or a problem.

-For human resources development to foster successors to the senior management including the Chief Executive Officer, based on certain rules and frameworks and in light of the management philosophy and management strategy, the Board of Directors engages in autonomous organizational operation and corporate management that do not rely on a specific corporate manager.
+For human resources development to foster successors to the senior management including the group executive officers, based on certain rules and frameworks and in light of the management philosophy and management strategy, the Board of Directors engages in autonomous organizational operation and corporate management that do not rely on a specific corporate manager.

 The Company offers opportunities to its staff members to gain knowledge and understand the roles and responsibilities required for a successor by taking part in management through participation in the meetings of Board of Directors and the Management Council.